srinadh239/instagram/README.md

 # instagram

-Using JSON server to get fake REST API
+Using JSON server to get fake REST API.

+Open in mobile view for better experience.

 ### Build
 ```